What is You’ve made the 5-billionth search SCAM?

 Category: Security tools

 Update: November 15, 2018

-- After downloading it, start the downloaded file.
+- Once the download is finished, start the downloaded file.
 You will see the “Setup Wizard” program window.
 Follow the prompts.

-- When the install is done, click “Skip” to close the installation application and use the default settings, or press “Get Started” to see an quick tutorial which will allow you get to know AdGuard better.
+- When the install is done, press “Skip” to close the installation program and use the default settings, or press “Get Started” to see an quick tutorial that will help you get to know AdGuard better.

 To sum up